 The Ragwort Control Act 2003 is an Act of the Parliament of the United Kingdom.
-It provides for the publication of a Code of Practice on Ragwort Control, as common ragwort is considered a harmful weed that can endanger animals which browse it.
+It provides for the publication of a Code of Practice on Ragwort Control, as common ragwort is considered a harmful weed that can endanger animals..

-This is a Guide from the UK Government on how to identify, control and dispose of plants that can harm livestock and the environment.
+This is a Guide from the UK Government on how to Stop invasive non-native plants from spreading.

 The Royal Horticultural Society's Japanese knotweed information page.
 It details its appearance, the problems associated with Japanese knotweed, methods of control and other related species.

 Japanese knotweed is a "thug" according to the Royal Horticultural Society due to how invasive it is.
 However, it's edible!
-The link above takes you through to a particular blog with knotweed recipes.
 However, if you feel adventurous, see what recipes online searches can provide you with.
-If you do decide to cook with Japanese knotweed, please remember how invasive the weed is. &See our FAQs page for more information on what not to do.
+If you do decide to cook with Japanese knotweed, please remember how invasive the weed is.
+See our FAQs page for more information on what not to do.